Restoring trust in Jordan Henderson ‘will take some time’ for LGBTQ+ community

 Gurchaten Sandhu, director of programmes at ILGA World, feels such decisions by international sporting federations to hold showpiece events in countries under the spotlight for human rights sends the wrong message.

-“We know that Saudi are the only bidder for the 2034 World Cup, and we already have gross human rights concerns,” he told the PA news agency.
+“We know that Saudi are the only bidder for the 2034 World Cup, and we already have gross human rights concerns,” he told PA.

 “That includes labour rights, trade unions rights, women’s rights concerns, LGBTI concerns as well as an egregious lack of compliance against international human rights standards.”